ninjaaron/administrative-scripting-with-julia/README.rst

     UInt8[0x53, 0x6f, 0x6d, 0x65, 0x20, 0x74, 0x65, 0x78, 0x74, 0x20, 0x63, 0x6f, 0x6e, 0x63, 0x65, 0x72, 0x6e, 0x69, 0x6e, 0x67, 0x20, 0x66, 0x6f, 0x6f, 0x2e, 0x0a]

 We've also seen the ``close`` function so far.
-This cleans up the file descriptor for the system and flushes and data remaining in buffers.
+This cleans up the file descriptor for the system and flushes any data remaining in buffers.
 However, you normally won't call it yourself.

-For one, if you want to be lazy, the file descriptor will be cleaned up when the IO object is garbage-collected, so you *can* ignore it, espeically if you're not opening many files.
+For one thing, if you want to be lazy, the file descriptor will be cleaned up when the IO object is garbage-collected, so you *can* ignore it, espeically if you're not opening many files.
 However, if you are opening a lot of files and you aren't sure when the garbage collector runs (like me), There are other ways to do it.
-The first one is functionally similar to a context manager in Python, but it looks a little different.
+The first one is functionally similar to a context manager in Python, if you're familiar with that, but it looks a little different.

 In Python, you'd write: